maggie3000/CSAtri3/datastructures.md

       return (String.format("%d", this.value));
     }
 ```
-The toString method helps the code to become readable.
+The toString method helps the code to be loaded in a readable format.

 swapToLowHighOrderMethod:
 ```